avakiai/expra_winter2021-2022/course_book/open_science.md

 #### Documentation
 ##### Preregistration
 We will do a preregistration together for the Demo Experiment.
-You will also submit a preregistration along with your pod for your prorject.
-The template can be found on [AsPredicted.org](https://aspredicted.org/).
+You will also submit a preregistration along with your pod for your project.
+A template can be found on [AsPredicted.org](https://aspredicted.org/).

 ##### Project & Preprint Servers
 [OSF](https://osf.io/) is a place to store preregistrations, documentation, protocols, and other material related to your project.
 This creates a public record of your project that you, collaborators, and others can view.